1. PIXCI® Imaging Drivers: Video for Linux Driver (V4L2)

 Driver Configuration

-The PIXCI® V4L2 driver’s parameters allows choosing V4L2’s memory mapped streaming mode versus V4L2’s non-stream read modes, allows selecting the number of V4L2 streaming buffers, allows choosing ‘snap’ versus ‘live’ non-stream read modes, allows selecting the V4L2 /dev/video? index or accept default, allows retaining the field counter prepended to image data, allows forcing image data to be labeled as 8 bit monochrome, and allows selecting verbose messages via the kernel log.
+The PIXCI® V4L2 driver's parameters allows choosing V4L2's memory mapped streaming mode versus V4L2's non-stream read modes, allows selecting the number of V4L2 streaming buffers, allows choosing ''snap'' versus ''live'' non-stream read modes, allows selecting the V4L2 /dev/video? index or accepting default, allows retaining the field counter prefixed to image data, allows forcing image data to be labeled as 8 bit monochrome, and allows selecting verbose messages via the kernel log.

 The XCAP application provides a dialog to view and change the commonly used PIXCI® V4L2 driver configuration parameters; see XCAP's Driver Assistant.